Back to Connecticut

 Limits and Unknowns

-• Does not specify how much money will be collected or distributed.
+• The text does not specify how much money is currently collected from this tax.

 Bill History